elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

     </div><br/>

 - If you want to queue and execute requests at different times.
-- If you want to perform operations such as reset or undo.
+- If you're going to perform operations such as reset or undo.
-- If you want to keep a history of requests made.
+- If you're going to keep a history of requests made.

 <br />
   </div>